umayrh/umayrh.github.io/_posts/2021-03-05-part-site-analysis.md

 title: "Part, Site, Analysis"
 date: "2021-03-05"
 description:
-image: /assets/images/part-site-analysis.png
+image: /assets/images/menger2-2.gif
 author: Umayr Hassan
 tags:
 - Mereology
 - Topology
 ---
 Notes on Casati and Varzi's book, "Parts and places: the structures of spatial representation" (MIT Press).
+Image derived from [5] and [6].

 ## Introduction

 * Leibniz's contention against Newton: spatial entities - objects or events - are fundamentally prior to space.
 * Questions:
   * How relevant is the decomposition of objects into parts?
   * How do mereological notions interact with truly spatial concepts such as contact, containment,